carlospolop/PurplePanda/README.md

 If you want **shodan** to be used with public IPs discovered during the enumeration **export a env variable called *SHODAN_KEY* with a valid api key of shodan**.

-Then just install and launch the program indicating the platforms you want to enumerate comma separated like:
+Then just install and launch the program indicating the platforms you want to enumerate comma separated like.

+### Local install
 ```bash
 git clone https://github.com/carlospolop/PurplePanda
 cd PurplePanda